-Public through procurement request for quotation applies homogeneous to goods/works/services, provided of homogeneous that the annual output such goods/works/services in value terms does not exceed four thousand-fold monthly calculation index determined for the respective financial year by the republican budget law, where the decisive factor is price.
+Public procurement through а request for quotation applies to homogeneous goods/works/services. provided annual output of homogeneous that the such goods/works/services in value terms does not exceed eight thousand-fold monthly calculation index determined for the respective financial year by the republican budget law, where the decisive factor is price.